 Well, I thought it was about time to go over my "cook book style" tutorial on UV photography, which I did quite some time ago.
 I also wrote about the system lens + filter for UV.
 But meanwhile (2016) things have changed more, even more research has been done, so I thought it would be time for version III.
-So here it is, all based on my personal experiences, research and, of course, likes. [last update: 2016-07]
+So here it is, all based on my personal experiences, research and, of course, likes. [last update: 2017-06 about white balancing]

 Schott BG38 (in that sequence of usefulness) for that purpose and adjust white balance accordingly.
 Some companies offer such "compensating filters", but basically it is just the filter glass I have mentioned.
 Cheap UV filter glass from China is being curretly offered, it quality is not great and transmission overall not as good as SCHOTT or HOYA glass, personally I stay away from that for now.
 For beginners SCHOTT UG11 / HOYA U340 in 2mm thickness stacked with SCHOTT BG40 in 2mm works rather well with approx 60% peak transmission @350nm as a cheaper alternative.
 Remember to demand from any UV transmitting filter a IR suppression of at least OD3, better OD4!